fivequarters/q5/docs/fusebit-cli.md

 {: .no_toc }
 <!-- prettier-ignore-end -->

+The Fusebit CLI enables customers to manage functions created on the platform and to administer users and their permissions.

 All public releases of the Fusebit CLI are documented here, including notable changes made in every release.
 CLI releases follow the [Semantic Versioning 2.0 specification](https://semver.org/).
 For more information on the Fusebit versioning strategy, see [here](http://fusebit.io/docs/integrator-guide/versioning).

 <!-- prettier-ignore -->